 Need more ideas?
 Join me with Patty Wipfler from Hand in Hand Parenting for our Master Class February 20th on Teeth Brushing, Room Cleaning, Chores & More!

 Parents do things endlessly for their children, and it’s easy to feel shortchanged when they resist helping out.
 But I commend you for recognizing the importance of teaching your daughter to take responsibility for helping maintain the family home.
 And I’m especially glad that you understand how harmful physical punishments are to a child’s sense of safety, connection and self-esteem.

 With my best,

 P.S.
-Join me with the wonderful Patty Wipfler from Hand in Hand Parenting for a special Master class on Chores Wednesday, February 20th at 12:00 pm.
-Replay available if you can’t attend live.
+The wonderful Patty Wipfler from Hand in Hand Parenting joined me for a special Master class on Chores.
+Replay available!
 Details here!